Graeme-Ea/CobolEdit/README.md

 # CobolEdit
-An editor specially for Cobol to reduce sysntax errors
+An editor specially for Cobol to reduce syntax errors